We’re all in this together.

 Both as individuals and as a company, we take pride in supporting efforts to better our communities — not just financially, but also with our time.
 Whether it’s providing basic needs, beautifying a public place or leading enriching activities, we are passionate about being engaged.

-Many of our team members also volunteer with aid organizations such as Bridges to Prosperity and Engineers without Borders, giving their time and sharing their professional talents to provide communities around the world access to healthcare, clean water and modern energy grids.
-And through Design 4 Others, more than 100 of our employees provide architecture, engineering and planning services to communities in need.
-Projects have included expanding capacity at a clinic in Uganda to helping to standardize Tanzania’s regional labs.
+Many of our team members also volunteer with aid organizations such as Bridges to Prosperity and Engineers Without Borders, giving their time and sharing their professional talents to provide communities around the world access to healthcare, clean water and modern energy grids.
+And through Design 4 Others, more than 200 of our employees have provided architecture, engineering and planning services to communities in need.
+Recent projects have included a new school in Kenya to expand capacity and increase the number of students who have access to education and a new outpatient clinic in rural Malawi that provides community-based care to more than 20,000 residents.

 In addition, in 2012 we created the HDR Foundation.
 Fueled by donations from our employees, the Foundation provides support to nonprofit organizations in the communities in which we live and work.
-In the four years since its inception, the Foundation has awarded over $1 million in grants.
+Since its inception, the Foundation has awarded nearly $3 million in grants.

 Diversity & Inclusion

 We realize that a variety of perspectives makes our company stronger.
-And so we strive to create a work environment in which employees of different generations, genders, colors, races, sexual orientations, disabilities and ethnicities work together to deliver one-of-a-kind services to our clients.
+And so we strive to create a work environment in which employees of different generations, genders, colors, races, sexual orientations, disabilities, religions and ethnicities work together to deliver one-of-a-kind services to our clients.

 Our dedication to building a workforce that reflects the rich cultures of our local communities goes beyond just putting in place policies to protect human rights.
 We recently launched five programs aimed at broadening awareness and promoting inclusion.
 Efforts include the development of a training program to help employees be aware of unconscious biases, along with a web-based tool to prepare our workforce for working in other countries and with other cultures.
 We are also working with universities and local schools to support opportunities for young people in math, engineering and science, because we believe this cultivates a more diverse workforce.